serialbyter/equinor_hackathon_2019/docs/getting_started.md

 This guide will guide you through setting up the project.
 To do this we will go through 3 steps.

 1. Connect to the virtual machine on Azure.
+2. Setup team name.
-2. Setup a github repository.
+3. Setup a github repository.
-3. Run the simulator and an example script.
+4. Run the simulator and an example script.

 ## Connecting to your virtual machine